fedbiomed/fedbiomed/README.md

 ## Fed-BioMed Node GUI

 Node GUI provides an interface for Node to manage datasets and deploy new ones.
-GUI is consist of two components as Server and UI.
-Server has been developed on Flask framework and UI is developed using ReactJS.
-Flask provide API services that use Fed-BioMed's DataManager for deploying and managing dataset.
+GUI consists of two components, Server and UI.
+Server is developed on Flask framework and UI is developed using ReactJS.
+Flask provides API services that use Fed-BioMed's DataManager for deploying and managing dataset.
 All the source files for GUI has been located on the `${FEDBIOMED_DIR}/gui` directory.

 ### Starting GUI

-Node GUI can be started suing Fed-BioMEd CLI.
+Node GUI can be started using Fed-BioMed CLI.

 ```shell
 ${FEDBIOMED_DIR}/scripts/fedbiomed_run gui data-folder '<path-for-data-folder>' config '<name-of-the-config-file>' start